 Thomas returned to the firm in September 2020 as a Consultant.
 He has also resumed his career as a litigator in the superior courts.

 Thomas regards himself as a social scientist, having abiding interests in economics, politics and history.
 He has written extensively and presented papers in these subjects, as well as diverse legal subjects.
 He has published 2 books of essays.
-His memoirs “My Story: Judiciary in the Wilderness” published in January 2021 was critically acclaimed and is a best seller.
+His memoirs “My Story: Justice in the Wilderness” published in January 2021 was critically acclaimed and is a best seller.